rafaelsf80/firebase-notifications-g-suite/README.md

-# Notifications from a Google Form to Android devices using Firebase #
+# Serverless Notifications to Android devices using Firebase and Google Apps #
-Android app to demonstrate how to send [topic notifications](https://firebase.google.com/docs/notifications/android/console-topics#set_up_the_sdk) using Firebase Cloud Messaging (formerly Google Cloud Messaging).
+Android app to demonstrate how to send [topic notifications](https://firebase.google.com/docs/notifications/android/console-topics#set_up_the_sdk) using **Firebase Cloud Messaging** (formerly Google Cloud Messaging).
 Instead of a 3rd-party messaging server, a Google Form is used to generate and send the notification.
+No messaging server required.

 The apk receives notifications from a Google Form, and makes use of Apps Script to trigger en event to send a notification, as explained [in this video, min 18:00](https://www.youtube.com/watch?v=RSgMEtRl0sw).